okuuuu/lem-in/README.md

 File <code>antfarm/bfs.go</code> contains the push-pull functions for linked list which have been used to make queues for FIFO method.
 The file contains the BFS algorithm itself.

-Files <code>antfarm/solve.go</code> and <code>antfarm/structs.go</code> contain auxilary functions to get and process the final result as well ass the structures used throughout the program.
+Files <code>antfarm/solve.go</code> and <code>antfarm/structs.go</code> contain auxilary functions to get and process the final result as well as the structures used throughout the program.

 ### Allowed Packages